 - Gambling or Betting of any form or nature whatsoever

-Although in some TV Shows, it is not only a game as their is it involves good use of knowledge, the income earned from such shows would still be classified under this section and taxed at the rates mentioned here under.
+Although in some TV Shows, it is not only a game as their is it involves good use of knowledge, the income earned from such shows would still be classified as “Income from Other Sources” and taxed at the rates mentioned here under.

 Income earned from winning KBC Game Show, Big Boss, Nach Baliye, India’s Got Talent, Fear Factor and other game shows is taxable at a flat rate of 30%.
-Over and above this income tax rate of 30%, Education Cess @ 2% and SHEC @ 1% would also be levied on this 30% tax and therefore the total tax rate on such winnings from Game Shows comes out to be 30.9%.
+Over and above this income tax rate of 30%, Cess @% would also be levied on this 30% tax and therefore the total tax rate on such winnings from Game Shows comes out to be 31.20%.

 Income Tax Deductions allowed from such Prize Money